GitHubDragonFly/WebProject/README.md

 # WebProject
-Simple Windows DOS based Web project that uses browser page to show values fetched from a programmable logic controller (PLC).
+Simple Web project that uses browser page to show values fetched from a programmable logic controller (PLC).
-Besides for Windows based computer, it requires that [python](https://www.python.org), [django](https://www.djangoproject.com/) and [pylogix](https://github.com/dmroeder/pylogix) be installed on it as well.
+It requires that [python](https://www.python.org), [django](https://www.djangoproject.com/) and [pylogix](https://github.com/dmroeder/pylogix) be installed on the computer.
+These are Windows DOS batch file and Linux bash file (shell script).

 INTENDED FOR BEGINNERS, TEST DEVELOPMENT AND/OR LEARNING PURPOSES ONLY.

-This is a Windows DOS batch file that performs automated steps of creating web pages and running the server.
+These files perform automated steps of creating web pages and running the server.
-Currently setup to run on local network and is using the built-in lightweight django server with SQLite database.
+Currently setup to run on local network and using the built-in lightweight django server with SQLite database.

-Tested as working in Windows 10 with: python 3.6.8 ; django 3.1.7 ; pylogix 0.7.10.
+Tested as working in:
+  - Windows 10 with python 3.6.8 ; django 3.1.7 ; pylogix 0.7.10
+  - Raspbian Buster with python 3.7.3 ; django 3.1.7 ; pylogix 0.7.10 .

-In order to understand certain options, it is highly recommended that you perform the following steps:
+In order to understand certain django options, it is highly recommended that you perform the following steps:
 - Read the django intro tutorial: https://docs.djangoproject.com/en/3.1/intro/tutorial01/
-- Check that same tutorial captured in a batch file: https://github.com/GitHubDragonFly/django/blob/main/extras/polls.bat
+- Check that same tutorial captured in a batch/bash files: https://github.com/GitHubDragonFly/django/blob/main/extras/polls.bat
 - Install all the required software as mentioned above.
 - Make sure to set the correct IP Address/Processor Slot/Micro800 values for your PLC (since all these options are in the same section then just edit the pylogix.bat file and search for comm.IPAddress)
-- Run the pylogix.bat file and make sure to create the admin/superuser account when prompted (which you will use to enter tags).
+- Run the pylogix.bat / pylogix.sh file and make sure to create the admin/superuser account when prompted (which you will use to enter tags).

 # Functionality
 - PLC tags are entered via the admin page at http://127.0.0.1:8000/admin/ in your browser (this requires the admin account mentioned previously).